aer0ss/aerofs/docs/customer-success/organization/implementation.md

 has historically been > 200 seats), an implementation engineer is typically brought in during the sales process.

+*TODO: Do a better job of introducing the implementation engineer during the onboarding process.
+All <strong>qualified opportunities</strong> should have a corresponding implementation engineer (just as they have a sales contact).*

 It is the implementation engineer's reponsibility to work with the customer to deploy and scale the solution, as well as liason with other technical departments (support, solutions, engineering, product) when necessary.
 The